supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 What steps have been taken to ensure the project's resilience?

-Our aim is to ensure that at least 2, and preferably 3, trusted persons have access to each important resource needed to continue developping or promoting the project, to ensure redudancy in case someone becomes unable to assume his role.
+Our aim is to ensure that at least 2, and preferably 3, trusted persons have access to each important resource needed to continue developing or promoting the project, to ensure redudancy in case someone becomes unable to assume his role.
 We are nonetheless exploring options to implement further safeguards so that disagreements within the team don't threaten the project's continuity.

 {% end_liquid %}